Get Hands-on With A Non-obfuscated Fully-verified MIPS Core for Teaching and Projects!

 - We reserve the right to accept or refuse registrations based on our desire to enable the broadest spectrum of universities and colleges to participate.

-Please apply the workshop online here.
+Please apply online here.